 If you are looking for a super affordable postpartum kit with the basics, the Lansinoh Postpartum Recovery Essentials kit may be perfect.
 The upside down peri bottle is a must in my opinion and this one also has hot/cold packs and a herbal perineal spray for cooling relief.

-For a tiny bit more than the Lansinoh postpartum kit, you can get this Frida Postpartum Essentials Kit which has disposable underwear, a few of their instant ice maxi pads, witch hazel pad liners, perineal healing foam, and a caddy to store it neatly in your bathroom for postpartum.
+For a tiny bit more than the Lansinoh postpartum kit, you can get this Frida Postpartum Essentials Kit.
+It has has disposable underwear, instant ice maxi pads, witch hazel pad liners, perineal healing foam, an upside down peri bottle, and a caddy to store it neatly in your bathroom for postpartum.

-If you want the ability to customize your postpartum care supplies but you don’t want to hunt down each individual item, you can easily build your own Mom Box and have it sent right to your door!
-They have everything from kegel balls to postpartum underwear to under eye masks!
+If you want the ability to customize your postpartum care supplies but you don’t want to hunt down each individual item, you can easily have a specialized Mom Box sent to your door!
+They have everything from postpartum underwear to under eye masks!
+Mom boxes are a bit on the pricey side but have a ton of fantastic options to choose from.

 This post was all about everything you could possible need for your own diy postpartum care kit!
 I hope I was able to help you feel a little more prepared for your postpartum journey.
 Your body is capable of amazing things.
-Never doubt your body or your strength!
-You’ve got this!
+You can do this.